-To improve student engagement and thus academic success, the Actions developed mirror California's multi-tiered system of support framework (MTSS), an inclusive model for meeting all students' needs, including those with exceptional needs.
+To improve student engagement and thus academic success, we developed Actions that mirror California's multi-tiered system of support framework (MTSS), an inclusive model for meeting all students' needs, including those with exceptional needs.
 For example, Action 3.2 focuses on increasing and improving support beyond the initial instruction (Tier 2) to help them access and succeed academically.
 The designed metrics measure the success of the Actions.
 For example, one of the metrics involves monitoring the percentage of parents/guardians of English Learners, those in foster care, and those living in low socio-economic conditions (priority groups) who meet with a counselor/coordinator once per school year.
 These meetings play a pivotal role in reviewing academic progress, including identifying challenges, and needed support to maximize student learning.
 We believe student disengagement affected student performance outcomes.
 We made a concerted effort to identify students in need of support beyond Tier 1, particularly those in foster care, and those living in low socio-economic conditions (priority groups).
 However, a low percentage participated in Tier 2 services with fidelity.

-Also, in 2021 and 2022, the College and Career Indicator was not released by the state but in 2020, 28% of the students scored At Prepared on the College Career Indicator (CCRI).
+Also, in 2021 and 2022, the College and Career Indicator was not released by the state but in 2020, 26% of the students scored At Prepared on the College Career Indicator (CCRI).
 Although the CCRI score has improved since 2019, we would like to improve our performance significantly.
-In 2022, approximately 21% of the high school students completed A-G requirements which did increase from 12% in 2021.
-The state did not release College and Career Indicator but did release the reports associated with College and Career Indicator.
-According to the 2022 data, 0.3% of the students completed a CTE pathway and one percent passed at least two AP exams (score of 3 or higher).
+In 2022, approximately 22% of the high school students completed A-G requirements which did increase from 9% in 2021.
+The state did not release reports or dashboard for any of the measures in College and Career Indicator.
+But based on our data In 2021, none of the students completed a CTE pathway or passed at least two AP exams (score of 3 or higher).
 Thus indicating the need to maintain Goal 3 while there are indications that our Goal 3 Actions are affecting positive change.
-For example, according to the English Learner Progress indicator (ELPI) in 2021, 19% of the English Language Learners (ELLs) scored At Proficient on the English Language Proficiency Assessment for California (ELPAC), slightly higher than the state rate of 16%.
-The state has not posted the ELL redesignation rate but in 2021 ELL redesignation rate was 9%, slightly higher than the state rate of 7%.
+For example, according to the English Learner Progress indicator (ELPI) in 2022, 24% of the English Language Learners (ELLs) scored At Proficient on the English Language Proficiency Assessment for California (ELPAC), higher than the state rate of 16%.
+The state has not posted the ELL redesignation rate but in 2021 ELL redesignation rate was 7%, matching the state rate.
 The success of the ELL progress is attributed to Goal 3 Actions, including Action 3.3 (hiring an English Language Development (ELD) Director to provide related professional learning).